Can vs. May: What’s the Difference?

 • She may not be able to attend the meeting.

-Note: In the last example, may expresses possibility, and be able to refers to ability in a specific situation.
-This sentence is grammatically correct.
+In the last example, may expresses uncertainty, while be able to refers to ability in a specific situation.

 Can vs. May: Comparison Table